 - Enjoy fresh air as often as possible to reduce the concentration of COVID-19 and flu harboring droplets that might be air borne in shared spaces.

-For additional tips and research, visit the CDC’s Thanksgiving webpage.
+For additional tips and research.
 If you still need your flu shot, or if you start to feel unwell, your local Medac is here to help!
-Our centers offer flu shots, flu tests, and COVID19 tests.
+Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
+We offer flu shots as well as flu and COVID-19 testing at all centers!
 To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on time-saving E-registration click here.
+For information on E-registering to save time click here.
 We look forward to helping you Get Better.
 Faster!